asib11/Job-Listing-Platform/README.md

-# Intern Backend Project
+# Django Backend Project

-A Django REST API backend project for an job platform that connects recruiters with candidates.
+A Django REST API backend project for an Job Listing platform that connects recruiters with candidates.

 ## Features